pedroccrl/Wiremock4Microservices-Net/README.md

 }
 ```

-## Using on ASP.NET Web
+## Using with ASP.NET Web
-All you need to is call two methods on your Program or Startup file:
+To use WireMock4Microservices.Net with ASP.NET Web, you need to perform two steps in your Program or Startup file:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);